hoffmanap/housingstrategy/README.md

 - Lots between 4,000–7,000 sq ft: 4 gross units, minus existing units
 - Lots under 4,000 sq ft: ineligible

-**Rationale:** Targets the "missing middle" typology — duplexes, triplexes, fourplexes, and small apartment buildings — that fits within existing neighborhood scale.
+**Rationale:** Targets the "missing middle" typology — duplexes, triplexes, fourplexes, and small apartment buildings — built new rather than converted from an existing structure, and scaling with lot size the way ground-up construction naturally would.
 Lot size thresholds reflect the minimum footprints needed to feasibly build at these densities in El Paso.

 ### Missing Middle Housing (9–16 Units)
 **Eligibility:** Underutilized parcels.